Friday, 16 October 2009

 In Thin Air - Huayna Potosi 6088m

 I have always wondered why mountains attract people.
-In Nepal for first time i had a taste of this demoniac thirst for high altitute.
+In Nepal for first time i had a taste of this demoniac thirst for high altitude.

 I remember my mother, sitting in our flat in Sofia and dreaming about far- flung mountains.
-And I have seen so many great climbers, dreaming with those mountains, with their thriumphs and tragedies.
+And I have seen so many great climbers, dreaming with those mountains, with their triumphs and tragedies.

-I don´t have this intrinsic vocation, this tragic draw to them.
+I do not have this intrinsic vocation, this tragic draw to them.
 For me climbing Huayna Potosi was more of an attempt to understand it.

 Huayana Potosi is 6088m and it is situated about two hours drive from La Paz, Bolivia.